J2-Tech/Plywood-jira/README.md

 work *logs*... timesheets... wood sheets... plywood... you get it :)

 ## Features :
-- Themes !
-Light, dark and auto (based on system theme)
+- Themes: Light, dark, and auto (based on system theme)
-- Timer - Start, pause, resume and stop logging time for an issue
+- Timer: Record time for an issue
-- Configurable colors based on issue types !
+- Configurable colors based on issue types or keys
-- Issue type icons from your jira instance
+- Issue type icons from your Jira instance
-- Create and update worklogs in a FullCalendar instance !
+- Create and update worklogs in a FullCalendar instance
 - Supports OAuth2
+- HTTPS support

 HTTPS Is still not yet properly implemented, but is planned